 That's relatively low compared to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).
 The low P/E ratio could mean that investors are pessimistic about the outlook for the shares or simply that they're under-valued.

 However, BNY Mellon's P/E ratio is best considered in relation to those of others within the asset management industry or those of similar companies.

-BNY Mellon's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 4.5164.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+BNY Mellon's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.2939.
+A PEG ratio over 1 can be interpreted as meaning shares are overvalued at the current rate of growth, or may anticipate an acceleration in growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into BNY Mellon's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.